 Pancake Bay could often be a last stop for the voyageurs before reaching Sault Ste.
 Marie on their way back to Montréal.

 The locals here tell stories of voyageurs mixing up their leftover stores of flour and salt to fry up some delicious galettes, a kind of fried bread similar to a pancake.
 These stories are supplemented by a written account penned in the early 1800s by a man travelling to Fort Gary, Manitoba with a voyageur brigade.

 The Breton galette is most like a pancake with a savoury filling.
 Voyageurs would look for gull eggs to supplement their usual fare, and may have added them to the mix.

 Come celebrate Pancake Bay’s history!

 The main route of travel is no longer the Lake Superior shoreline, but Pancake Bay remains a stopping point for travelers on the Trans-Canada Highway.

-So in the spirit of the voyageurs, we’d like to invite you to celebrate Pancake Bay’s namesake dish with us!
+So in the spirit of the voyageurs, we invite you to celebrate Pancake Bay’s namesake dish next time you visit the park!